WORLDWIDE EXPRESS SHIPPING for all international shipment. All orders are sent from Bangkok, Thailand.

 Source: muaythaicitizen.com

-King Chulalongkorn or King Rama V was known for many great accomplishments in his effort on modernizing Thailand, one of which was the promotion of Muay Thai.
+King Chulalongkorn or King Rama V was known for many great accomplishments in his effort on modernizing Thailand.
+One of which was the promotion of Muay Thai.
 During a time when the sport was still relatively unknown and had little support, King Rama V saw the potential in Muay Thai and decided to promote it to a larger audience.
 He made it easier for people to join Muay Thai training and practice the sport, as well as encouraging its spread throughout the kingdom.
 Tournaments were hosted and winners became parts of the King’s guard.

 During World War II, Muay Thai gained international attention as the Thai army sent their soldiers to war.
 Thai soldiers who were stationed abroad showed off their unique fighting skills.
 The western soldiers were intrigued by the art of Muay Thai and asked the Thai soldiers to teach them.
 Muay Thai eventually eventually spread around the world and it became a form of sport.
 Muay Thai was accepted into international sporting competitions in the late 20th century.
 The rules began to change to match other governed sports.
 Instead of fighting in the open year, a boxing ring was set for the fights.
 Gloves were introduced and a protector was added to add protection from the violence kicks.
 Since then Muay Thai rules have continued to evolve.
 Muay Thai fights were set to have 5 rounds and time limits were imposed.